DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

-The most expensive part of the project was the use of the compute engine (for training), this ended up costing us 5.97 dollars.
-Luckily this cost was covered by DTU.
-The rest of the costs were negligible, coming out at a total of around 6.50 USD.
+The most expensive part of our project was utilizing the compute engine for model training, which accounted for 5.97 dollar of our total costs.
+This significant expense was primarily due to the computational resources required for training our models.
+Fortunately, these costs were covered by DTU.
+The remaining services, including storage and API calls, were relatively inexpensive, bringing our total project expenditure to approximately $6.50 USD.

 See the figure below:

 ![this figure](figures/cost.png)

+Working in the cloud presented both challenges and opportunities.
+Initially, there was a steep learning curve in understanding various services, managing credentials, and configuring resources correctly.
+However, the experience proved highly rewarding as it provided access to scalable computing resources, simplified deployment processes, and enabled efficient collaboration among team members.
+The cloud infrastructure's flexibility allowed us to experiment with different computational resources without being constrained by local hardware limitations.
+Despite the initial complexity, the skills gained in cloud computing are invaluable for future professional development in modern software engineering.

 ### Question 28